How to Design and Build a Backyard BBQ Pit

 DIY: Get Inventive

 Although there are a handful of standard materials that most homeowners use to build a barbecue pit, some people prefer to incorporate other used materials into the design.
-This practice can create unusual or innovative designs for the barbecue pit, as well as ensuring that less waste goes to the landfill.
+This practice can create unusual or innovative designs for the barbecue pit, as well as ensure that less waste goes to the landfill.
 For the most part, people are only limited by the materials on hand, fire safety, and practical use of the barbecue pit.
 When using more unusual materials, confirm that any metal is safe for exposure to fire, and avoid using any material that is likely to burn or melt.

 With these minimal limitations, homeowners can dramatically expand their options.
 For example, someone trying to repurpose an old washing machine might pull out the metal drum and use that as walls for the barbecue pit.
-Homeowners with large rocks left over from another landscaping project could construct a rustic barbecue pit instead of a neat one with pavers.
+Homeowners with large rocks leftover from another landscaping project could construct a rustic barbecue pit instead of a neat one with pavers.
 Creating a level surface is not always a necessity—someone who builds a hanging grill could place it above almost any kind of fire pit, as long as it clears the top and is close enough to the heat source below.